National Interest Electric Transmission Corridor: 2023 National Transmission Needs Study

 On October 30, 2023, the DOE announced the results of its next congestion study that, for the first time in its history, included anticipation of future grid transmission needs; the Infrastructure Investment and Jobs Act had explicitly required this inclusion, which necessitated its renaming to the National Transmission Needs Study.
 The study found a decline in infrastructure investments since 2015 and consistently high prices in the Rust Belt and California since 2018, and projected a 20 to 128 percent increase in transmission would be needed within regions, while interregional transmission would need to increase by 25 to 412 percent, and found the most potential was in better connecting Texas to the Southwest region, the Mississippi Delta and Midwest regions to the Great Plains region, and New York to New England.

 In December 2023 the DOE fulfilled the IIJA's requirement that the designation process for National Interest Electric Transmission Corridors be revised.
 In December 2024, the DOE announced that the first three new NIETCs under the IIJA's process would move closer toward full eligibility for TFP funds under the Act's new process, a corridor on the bed of Lake Erie between Ontario and Pennsylvania, a connector between Colorado, New Mexico and Oklahoma, and a connector between the Dakotas.
 Notably, the sponsor of the Kansas-Indiana Grain Belt Express requested that it be taken off the eligibility list because they had likely secured enough funding to do so.

 In October 2024, the DOE released its first ever National Transmission Planning Study to follow up on the Needs Study, forecasting a needed national transmission capacity increase of 2.4 to 3.5 times the 2020 level by 2050 to keep costs low and facilitate the energy transition, with estimated cost savings ranging from $270 billion to $490 billion.

+NIETCs under the second Trump administration

+In August 2026, Secretary of Energy Chris Wright announced that the DOE would not move forward with the three designated NIETCs in Lake Erie, the Dakotas and the Oklahoma Panhandle, citing the Biden administration's "climate alarmist agenda" affecting grid reliability.
+The previous month, the Trump administration had released the 2026 draft National Transmission Needs Study, which noted the continued necessity of new interregional transmission.